-Even if you change your mind about the Physics degree soon enough, if you qualify for admission, you may transfer directly from the freshman year at Duquesne into the sophomore year at Engineering school, because the freshman year is common to both.
-There is nothing to lose for the opportunity to experience learning of the highest quality in a liberal arts setting.
+Zero risk.
+If you change your mind about the physics degree soon enough - and if you qualify for admission in the partner school -, you may transfer directly from the freshman year at Duquesne into the sophomore year at engineering school, because the freshman year is structured the same in both majors.
+There is nothing to lose for the opportunity to experience learning of the highest quality in a small-program setting.

 Admission.
 There are multiple ways to gain admission to this program:

 - As an incoming freshman: apply for admission to the physics bachelor of arts program.

 - As an external transfer: apply for transfer to the physics bachelor of arts program.